foundation-model-stack/fms-hf-tuning/examples/trainercontroller_configs/Readme.md

 ### Motivation

-This frameworks helps user define rules to capture scenarios like criteria for stopping an ongoing training (E.g validation loss reaching a certain target, validation loss increasing with epoch, training loss values for last 100 steps increasing etc).
+This frameworks helps user define rules to capture scenarios like criteria for stopping an ongoing training (e.g., validation loss reaching a certain target, validation loss increasing with epoch, training loss values for last 100 steps increasing, etc).

 ### Usage
 *Note: Evaluation loss and validation loss are the same.*
-1. The trainer controller feature can be used and its behavior is controlled by a configuration file (we will illustrate the configuration file below) supplied by the user at the start of the training.
+1. The trainer controller feature can be controlled by a configuration file supplied by the user at the start of the training.
 Here is a sample of how the user can initiate a trainer controller for a training job, by specifying path to an existing configuration `loss.yaml` in the `./examples/trainercontroller_configs` directory using the flag `--trainer_controller_config_file`:
     ```shell
     python ./tuning/sft_trainer.py  \
     ...